MicrosoftDocs/sql-docs/docs/t-sql/functions/patindex-transact-sql.md

 ## Arguments
  *pattern*
  Is a character expression that contains the sequence to be found.
 Wildcard characters can be used; however, the % character must come before and follow *pattern* (except when you search for first or last characters). *pattern* is an expression of the character string data type category. *pattern* is limited to 8000 characters.

+ > [!NOTE]
+ > While traditional regular expressions are not natively supported in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], similar complex pattern matching can be achieved by using various wildcard expressions.
+See the [String Operators](../../t-sql/language-elements/string-operators-transact-sql.md) documentation for more detail on wildcard syntax.

  *expression*
  Is an [expression](../../t-sql/language-elements/expressions-transact-sql.md), typically a column that is searched for the specified pattern. *expression* is of the character string data type category.